Table of Contents

 - Registered office address

-- Single Alternative Inspection Location (SAIL)
+- Single Alternative Inspection Location (SAIL address)

 - People with Significant Control (PSC)

-- Company directors and secretary
+- Details of company directors and secretaries

 Do I need to pay to file a new confirmation statement?